nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Find a valid group of applicants using the `find` command with appropriate inputs.
 Multiple applicants in the filtered list all currently `Not Done`.

-    2. Test case: Utilise the same test cases in Section 1 of Marking an applicant<br>
+    2. Test case: Utilize the same test cases in Section 1 of Marking an applicant<br>
        Expected: Same results as the corresponding expected test case results in Section 1 of Marking an applicant, while still in the filtered list.

     3. Test case: `mark 6`, then `list`<br>